Mykola-CI/slipknot-fan-hub/TESTING.md

 Navigate to a page in Chrome / Chrome Inspect mode / View Page Source / Copy html / Paste to W3C html validator - direct input.

+* __Info Messages__

+There are html validator messages regarding trailing slash endings as  self-closing tags for the void elements.
+These are neither errors nor warnings.
+This issue has been widely covered throughout developer communities.
+It is said that trailing slashes may cause issues with unquoted attribute values, whereas self-closing tags are required in XHTML ([Mdn reference](https://developer.mozilla.org/en-US/docs/Glossary/Void_element)).

+I do not use unquoted attribute values, and I confirmed that these kinds of tags do not cause any bugs.

 - Home page

 ![Home page validation](documentation/validator_slides/w3c-html/w3c-html-home.png)